ios-factor/ios-factor.com/README.md

 - from supporting a single device, to a wide range of available iOS powered iPhones and iPads and various platforms like tvOS and watchOS
 - from directly drawing user interfaces using `drawRect` to AutoLayout
-- from iOS apps mostly running locally, to iOS apps heavily relying on backend services
+- from iOS apps mostly running locally on-device, to iOS apps heavily relying on backend services
-- from 2 weeks iOS app review times to less than a day
+- from iOS app review times of more than 2 weeks to less than a day
 - from installing an app on your phone using iTunes to distributing apps through the official TestFlight channel
 - from uploading 5 screenshots per language to iTunes Connect to 110 per language, as well as app previews
 - from slow releases whenever something is ready, to shipping every single week
 - from instant roll outs to A/B testing, slow rollouts and automatic regression detection
+- from manually including git submodules to using dependency managers

+This project describes the ideal state of iOS app development.
+Due to certain limitations (like Xcode requiring macOS) not all requirements can be fullfilled.
+This project aims to define a goal, as well as the best current approaches to solve some of the challenges.

 ### Dependencies